Get E-Book

 • Buffer pool for asynchronous consumers with bounded concurrency

-• Copy to new buffer if you can’t bound in-flight work, copy the data to a new buffer at send time (e.g., Buffer.from(framedPacketView)) - this costs an allocation per packet but is simple and safe
+• Copy to new buffer if you can't bound in-flight work.
+Copy the data at send time, for example with Buffer.from(framedPacketView).
+This costs an allocation per packet, but the ownership contract is simple.

-The key takaway is - buffer reuse can dramatically improve performance, but shared memory requires careful lifetime management to avoid corruption.
+Buffer reuse can improve allocation behavior, but shared memory requires careful lifetime management to avoid corruption.

 Challenge #1

-Imagine you’re working on an IoT project.
-A fleet of sensors sends data packets over TCP to your Node.js server.
-The protocol is simple and fixed-size.
-Every packet is exactly 24 bytes long and has the following structure:
+An IoT project sends sensor data packets over TCP to your server.
+The protocol is fixed-size: every packet is exactly 24 bytes long and has this structure:

 Offset (Bytes)Length (Bytes)Data TypeDescription